Choosing a complementary therapy

-Some complementary therapies may not be suitable if you have a particular type of cancer or may not be suitable to use with some treatments.
+Doctors don’t usually have a problem with their patients using complementary therapies.
+But some therapies may not be suitable if you have a particular cancer or are having certain treatments.

-If you’re having treatment from a complementary therapist, it’s important to let them know that you have cancer.
+If you’re having a complementary therapy, it’s very important to tell the complementary therapist you have cancer.

-Some complementary therapies are provided free by the NHS.
-Ask your doctor or nurse if there are complementary therapies available at your hospital, hospice or through your GP’s practice.
+Some complementary therapies are provided free by the NHS and some larger cancer charities.
+Ask your doctor or nurse if there are complementary therapies at your hospital, hospice or GP surgery.
 Some cancer support groups offer therapies free of charge or at a reduced cost.

 Back to top

 It’s important to use a registered practitioner.
 There are several organisations that regulate complementary therapists but registration is not compulsory in the UK.
 Therapists volunteer to join the register.
 Those who are members of these organisations have met a required national standard of practice.
 They may have a quality mark displayed on a certificate of qualification or in their place of work.